 It allows not only flexibility in working style but affords the Corporate Real Estate Executive flexibility in their real estate strategy with a workplace that allows for contraction and expansion in demand and headcount over time.

-Activity based working is not new, after being hyped some years ago, its wide adoption was slowed down for the same reasons remote working wasn´t broadly accepted; The assumption that remote work has a negative impact on productivity.
-For obvious reasons early 2020, companies were forced to experience the effect of remote work, and soon realised it had little negative and in most cases even a positive effect on productivity.
+Activity based working is not new, after being hyped some years ago, its wide adoption was slowed down for the same reasons remote working was not broadly accepted.
+The assumption that remote work has a negative impact on productivity.
+For obvious reasons early 2020, companies were forced to experience the effect of remote work, and soon realized it had little negative and in most cases even a positive effect on productivity.